 Today’s society has nurtured a cynical norm: to trust is to be gullible.
 But isn’t it high-trust teams that are winning in the marketplace?
-Joel Peterson, CEO of JetBlue, weighs in.
+Joel Peterson, Chairman of JetBlue, weighs in.

 Trust is a leader’s most powerful currency.
 By understanding the nature of trust, and learning how to measure it, a leader can be intentional about building a high-trust brand, or healing a breach of trust, or building a more durable future for a firm.